aws-samples/devsecops-quickstart/README.md

 cdk deploy devsecops-quickstart-cicd
 ```

-## Verify Deployment in Toolchain Account
+## Verify deployment in toolchain account
 Login to the toolchain account in AWS Console.
 Select the same region you used for the deployment.
 ### AWS CodeCommit Repository